How-to guide

 How to find a contract manufacturer in the UK

-Choosing a contract manufacturer is one of the more consequential decisions a hardware business makes — it sets your unit cost, your lead time and your quality for years.
+You have a working prototype and a search bar.
+Somewhere on the other side of it is the firm that will set your unit cost, your lead time and your quality for years — if you can tell it apart from the several hundred that merely look the part.
 This is how to shortlist the right kind of partner, what to ask, and when to bring them in.

 First, work out which tier you need

-"Contract manufacturer" covers four quite different kinds of business.
+"Contract manufacturer" covers four quite different kinds of business, and the division of labour Smith admired now runs between firms as much as within them.
 Approaching the wrong tier wastes everyone's time — a volume line will not nurse a prototype, and a design consultancy will not ship you ten thousand units.
 Name the tier before you name the company.

 Design house / product development consultancy